vitamin-c-vs-niacinamide-which-is-best-for-skin

 Both Healthline and the MeDermatology provide that Niacinamide also boosts collagen production, reduces redness (good for rosacea and acne), and limits excess oil.
 It has anti-inflammatory properties and is often recommended for sensitive or acne-prone skin.

-Because it enhances barrier lipids and ceramides, niacinamide leaves skin looking plump and calm.
+By enhancing barrier lipids and ceramides, niacinamide leaves skin looking plump and calm.
 Dermatologists praise it for making skin tone more even without the stinging irritation that some acids can cause.

 Niacinamide’s Skin Benefits